 3. Papers sent to the Editorial Office of the Journal must be approved by the head of the scientific department where they originated (the written approval is necessary).
 Submission implies that the article has not been published previously and is not considered to be published elsewhere, in any language, without the written consent of the publisher of Herba Polonica.
 Therefore, after the article has been accepted, the Author will be asked to transfer copyright, filling out a special form.
-The Editorial Board emphasizes that phenomena of “ghostwriting” and “guest autorship” are scientific dishonesty and are not permitted.
+The Editorial Office emphasizes that phenomena of ‘ghostwriting’ and ‘guest authorship’ are scientific dishonesty and are not permitted.

 4. Papers submitted to the Journal must be written in English.
-An abstract, being an outline of the main findings, is required in English and Polish.
+An abstract, being an outline of the main findings, is required in English.

-5. Authors are asked to submit manuscripts by e-mail (firstname.lastname@example.org or email@example.com) or by post to: Dr Anna Krajewska-Patan, Institute of Natural Fibres and Medicinal Plants, Kolejowa 2, 62-064 Plewiska, Poland.
-The text should be double-spaced, using 10 or 12 point font (approximately 2,000 characters per page).
-If the text is submitted by e-mail, a printed copy is not required, if sent by post a CD-ROM disk with all the files must accompany the printed manuscript.
+5. Authors are asked to submit manuscripts by e-mail (email@example.com or firstname.lastname@example.org).
+The text should be double-spaced, using 10 or 12 point font size (approximately 2,000 characters per page).
 The manuscript should include the form on the conflict of interest (available at www.herbapolonica.pl, signed by all authors), the statement on the originality of the publication and on ghostwriting and guest authorship (available at www.herbapolonica.pl, signed by all authors).

 6. Submitted paper is given with the editorial number which is used in further editorial process.
 Submission of the manuscript means authors agreement to peer-review process.
 Submitted manuscript is initially reviewed by Herba Polonica Editor.
 Afterwards, it is sent to two reliable reviewers who do not work for the same institutions that authors.
 The peer-review is confidential and anonymous (double-blind review process).